Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 If you want to know more about the journey from Zoetermeer to Prague by train, look no further!

-The average journey time from Zoetermeer to Prague by train is 14 hours 53 minutes, although on the fastest services it can take just 11 hours 18 minutes.
-Around 19 trains per day travel the 453 miles (729 km) between these two destinations.
+The average journey time from Zoetermeer to Prague by train is 15 hours 4 minutes, although on the fastest services it can take just 11 hours 48 minutes.
+Around 20 trains per day travel the 453 miles (729 km) between these two destinations.
 You'll need to make 3 changes along the way to Prague.
-During your journey, you'll either be travelling with DB or ÖBB, as they are the main operators of services on this route.
+You're likely to be travelling with ICE, DB or ÖBB to Prague.
+As the main train operators on this route, all offer plenty of space for luggage and comfortable seating as standard.

 Book train tickets from Zoetermeer to Prague in advance instead of buying them on the day and you'll snap up the cheapest fares.
 You can check prices from Zoetermeer to Prague in our Journey Planner.